Jason Bourne (film): Home media

 Jason Bourne was released on Digital HD and on Blu-ray/DVD December 6, 2016, by Universal Pictures Home Entertainment.

 Reception

 Box office

 Jason Bourne became a commercial success, with a modest budget compared to its final gross.
-The film grossed $162.4 million domestically (United States and Canada) and $253.1 million in other territories, for a worldwide total of $415.5 million, against a budget of $120 million.
+The film grossed $162.2 million domestically, and $254 million in other territories, for a worldwide total of $416.2 million, against a budget of $120 million.

-The film passed the $400 million threshold on October 7, making it the second film in the Bourne franchise to reach this milestone and the second highest-grossing film in the series behind The Bourne Ultimatum.
+The film passed the $400 million threshold on October 7, making it the second film in the Bourne franchise to reach this milestone and the second-highest-grossing film in the series behind The Bourne Ultimatum.
 Worldwide, the film opened at number one in 50 markets, scoring the biggest debut in the franchise in 53 markets.
 In 51 territories, Jason Bourne is the highest-grossing film in the franchise.
 It is the third highest-grossing film of 2016 (behind Warcraft and The Mermaid) that is not about comic book superheroes nor anthropomorphic animals (including The Jungle Book).